Rail transport in Morocco: Projects

 The national railway-operator ONCF is working on several projects.
-The largest project is a high-speed railway from Tangier via Rabat and Casablanca to Marrakech.
+The largest project is a high-speed railway from Tangier via Rabat and Casablanca to Marrakesh.
 Also a (passenger) rail connection between Tangier and Tangier MED, the port on the Mediterranean near Tangier, will give passengers arriving by ferry a connection to the main lines.
 A train will operate every 2 hours between the port and Tangier city.
-A freight-line from the Renault factory at Tangier MED is already operational The Marrakech to Agadir railway is also planned to be completed by 2025, becoming the first rail line to reach the southern Souss-Massa region.
+A freight-line from the Renault factory at Tangier MED is already operational The Marrakesh to Agadir railway is also planned to be completed by 2025, becoming the first rail line to reach the southern Souss-Massa region.